Skip to main content

 Verify Connectivity

-Place a test call to confirm that your SBC can successfully reach the SquawkVoice SIP domain and that the call is answered by the configured AI Agent.
+Place a test call to confirm that your SBC can successfully reach the SquawkVoice SIP domain and that the call is answered by the AI Agent the number is assigned to.

 Inbound calls from non-whitelisted IP addresses will be rejected.
 Ensure your SBC IP is shared with SquawkVoice before going live.